Showing posts with label Louisiana. Show all posts

 As I wrote in the previous article, a generous friend loaned me his fabulous Hasselblad XPan panoramic camera.
 You may recall that I wrote about using an XPan in western Washington and Seattle during 2004, when I worked there for a few months.

 This offer was much too kind to resist.
 Loading a roll of Kodak Tri-X 400 film, I crossed the Mississippi River bridge to Louisiana and drove west on historic US 80, once known as the Dixie Overland Highway.
 I have photographed in Mound and Tallulah before with regular cameras, but the area offers topics for a wide view.
 Please click any picture to enlarge it.
 Unenlarged, they look like skinny sideways pictures, especially on a mobile phone.
+Look at them on a computer monitor.
 (An aside: one day I plan to follow the former route of the Dixie Overland all the way to San Diego.)

 Delta